Agriculture (AG)

 AG 4383.
 Agricultural Resource Economics.

-This course introduces economic concepts and institutional factors relating to the use of agricultural resources such as land, air, water, energy, space, etc. Emphasis is on the conservation of resources and the environmental interactions resulting from the use of natural resources for agricultural production.
-(WI) Prerequisite: AG 2383 and [MATH 1315 or MATH 1319 or MATH 1329 or MATH 2321 or MATH 2417 or MATH 2471] both with grades of "D" or better.
+This course focuses on the economic principles and institutional factors influencing the allocation and management of agricultural and natural resources.
+The course introduces economic concepts related to the use of resources such as land, water, air, energy, and space in agricultural production systems.
+Emphasis is placed on resource scarcity, conservation, and the environmental interactions associated with agricultural activities.
+Students explore topics including property rights, externalities, environmental policy, and sustainable resource management.
+The course also evaluates economic approaches to balancing agricultural productivity with environmental protection and long-term sustainability of natural resources.
+Prerequisite: AG 2383 and [MATH 1315 or MATH 1319 or MATH 1329 or MATH 2321 or MATH 2417 or MATH 2471] with grades of "D" or better.

 3 Credit Hours.
 3 Lecture Contact Hours.
 0 Lab Contact Hours.Course Attribute(s): Dif Tui- Science & Engineering|Writing Intensive